Shanmukhi1920/Churn-Analysis/README.md

 ## Project Overview
 This Tableau project presents a comprehensive churn analysis for "Databel," a hypothetical telecommunications company.
 The analysis explores various factors influencing customer churn, including service attitudes, competitor offers, demographic trends, data plans, payment methods, and contract types.
 The findings are compiled into a series of visualizations and dashboards, culminating in a narrative that elucidates churn dynamics at Databel.

-## Dataset Overview
+## Repository Contents
-`data\data.csv`: comprises data for 6,687 unique customers, encompassing various attributes such as churn reasons, demographic information, details of data plans, payment methods, and types of contracts.
+`data/data.csv`: comprises data for 6,687 unique customers, encompassing various attributes such as churn reasons, demographic information, details of data plans, payment methods, and types of contracts.

-`docs\Metadata.pdf` :  Provides detailed descriptions of customer-related data.
+`docs/Metadata.pdf` :  Provides detailed descriptions of customer-related data.

-`notebooks\Churn Analysis.twbx` : This is a Tableau workbook containing a detailed analysis based on the provided dataset, focusing on identifying patterns and factors associated with customer churn.
+`notebooks/Churn Analysis.twbx` : This is a Tableau workbook containing a detailed analysis based on the provided dataset, focusing on identifying patterns and factors associated with customer churn.

 ## Tableau Visualizations
 - Dashboards and visualizations covering: